Guido-Domenico-De-Santis/ENGI301/README.md

     2. solder the pocketbeagle pins (4 rows) and connect the UB & UI and ID & GND also by soldering them together
     3. use the micro USB adapter to connect the female USB
     4. connect a button to pin P2_1 (the PWM)
+    5. solder the vl53l0x pins
-    5. wire the vl53l0x to the button for power, the ground rail and SCL and SDA to the POCKETBEAGLE
+    6. wire the vl53l0x to the button for power, the ground rail and SCL and SDA to the POCKETBEAGLE

 * OPERATION INSTRUCTIONS:
     1. press the push button to activate the sensor